Back to blog

 What voluntary turnover really costs in Spain in 2026

-Voluntary turnover in Spain costs between 50% and 300% of annual salary per person who leaves, depending on the profile.
+Voluntary turnover in Spain costs, depending on the profile, between half and close to twice the annual salary per person who leaves.
 In mid-market companies, structural turnover runs around 24% in 2025 according to getManfred and Xataka, and 74.8% of voluntary exits are pay-driven according to Adecco/Randstad.
-Adding replacement, productivity curve and knowledge loss, a single regrettable exit in a 500-person company easily reaches six-figure costs.
-And what hurts most is not the recruiter invoice, but the network impact — how the team reorganizes when someone leaves who held invisible conversations together.
+Add up replacement, the productivity curve and knowledge loss, and a single regrettable exit in a 500-person company easily reaches six figures.
+The recruiter invoice is the least of it.
+The expensive part comes afterward: how the team scrambles to reorganize when the person who quietly held half the operation together is gone.

 The state of voluntary turnover in Spain, 2025-2026